Find a Player

 Paralympics: Wheelchair tennis has been a Paralympic sport since 1992 with the quad division added in 2004.
 British players compete for ParalympicsGB.

-If you'd like to find out more information about wheelchair tennis Talent ID, email us at firstname.lastname@example.org.
+If you'd like to find out more information about wheelchair tennis Talent ID, visit the Talent Development section of our website or email us at firstname.lastname@example.org.

 Players on the Tennis Foundation's Wheelchair Tennis Performance Programme are supported by UK Sport funding.